 There are strict rules on the use of House stationery, postage-paid envelopes and the Crowned Portcullis, and you should familiarise yourself with them as any allegations of breaches of the rules may be investigated by the Parliamentary Commissioner for Standards and could result in the Member having to repay the cost of the stationery.

 Members may make use of a cash-limited provision of House stationery and postage-paid envelopes, up to a value of £9,000 per year per Member, which includes the cost of the stationery and any associated postage.
-This provision is in addition to any stationery and postage costs which Members may have reimbursed under IPSA’s Expenses Scheme.
+This provision is in addition to any stationery and postage costs which Members may have reimbursed under IPSA’s Business Costs Scheme.

 House stationery and pre-paid postage may only be used in connection with the Member’s Parliamentary functions.

 - in connection with work for or at the behest of a political party (including fund-raising for a political party, advocating membership of a political party or supporting the return of any person to public office);

 - for newsletters (including annual reports or general updates to constituents on a range of issues);

 - in a way that can be construed as campaign expenditure within the scope of the Political Parties, Elections and Referendums Act 2000.

 The list above is not exhaustive and the full list of rules may be found here: Rules for the use of stationery and postage-paid envelopes provided by the House of Commons, and for the use of the Crowned Portcullis